 Food is such an important part of the Christmas season!
 However, it helps to have a plan and a shopping list.
 This way, you won’t accidentally buy too much food, which will go to waste.
 Be sure to prepare for the inevitable leftovers, and have bowls or containers ready to store any leftovers in the freezer and a plan for how you can incorporate them in upcoming meals.

 Consider eco-friendly food options such as organic, locally grown, bulk purchases, and items with little to no packaging.
 Have fun Christmas cooking with kids this holiday season and sharing with your children how you are making eco-friendly choices in the kitchen.
 There are many simple Christmas recipes that kids can help prepare.

 Recharge Those Batteries

 So many holiday gifts—especially for kids—require batteries.
-About 40 percent of battery sales happen during the holidays and suggests that to avoid the disposal of extra batteries that are harmful to the environment, you should purchase rechargeable batteries.
+About 40 percent of battery sales happen during the holidays!
+I suggest that to avoid the disposal of extra batteries that are harmful to the environment, you should purchase rechargeable batteries (or gifts that don’t require batteries).
 You may also want to think about including a battery charger as part of your gift.
 There are new sustainable organic batteries you can check out!

 These are just a few tips for an eco-friendly Christmas.
 What are some eco-friendly Christmas tips that you make around Christmas time?
 Share with us @familyfocusblog and I’ll add your idea in here!